 Room 10-14: The big Botticelli Room: In class we will study Botticelli’s Primavera, Birth of Venus, Mystic Nativity, Madonna del Magnificat.
 Also of interest, all the religious paintings by Botticelli; the large Northern Renaissance Portinari Altarpiece by Hugo van der Goes.

-Room 15: Leonardo da Vinci’s Annunciation, unfinished Adoration of the Magi (examination reveals how he planned and built up painting); the early Baptism of Christ with his teacher Verrocchio (guess which part Leonardo did here).
+Room 15: In this room you’ll find Leonardo da Vinci‘s Annunciation, the newly restored unfinished Adoration of the Magi (examination reveals how he planned and built up painting); the early Baptism of Christ with his teacher Verrocchio (guess which part Leonardo did here).
 Also in this room, paintings by Perugino.

 Hallway: The route now forces you out to the hallway.
 Check out the “grotesque” decorations on the ceiling and the hallway lined with ancient and modern sculpture.
 This is an interesting arrangement but for the general viewer you don’t need to stop to look at any of these things in detail.
-On your left there is a room called the Tribune that is under restoration from now till eternity.
-You head back into a room, following a path through a series of small rectangular rooms that contain a few Venetian school paintings, works by Durer and some Flemish artists.
-These may be interesting but they are not what the Uffizi is best known for, so if you’re running out of steam, skip these.
+On your left there is a room called the Tribune that you can peek into through three of its entryways.
 From the hallway check out the view of the Arno and the Ponte Vecchio, go around the corner and head to room 25.

 Room 26-27: Raphael and the mannerist artists Andrea del Sarto, Pontormo, and Rosso Fiorentino: how do Raphael and his school construct portraits?
 His contemporaries said he did everything with such ease you could not see the art in it.